incognito666/tarantula-python/README.md

   * Developers need to know where certain unit tests fail in an efficient way and what pieces of the code are not being covered by the existing unit tests.
   * Our system will help python developers do the following:
       - Locate the most likely lines which caused any of the unit tests to fail using our python implementation of Tarantula.
       - And point out lines of code which were not covered during the unit test

+####<b>Related Work</b>
+The closest tool to what we our doing is Tarantula.[3]
+Other related work in this field includes the work of Max Planck Institute, Bug-Assist, which is an error localization tool for ANSI-C[5].
+Hawk-eye is another similar tool for Java and uses the Tarantula formula alongwith Ochiai formula to calculate suspiciousness of each statement[6].

 #Methods